MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/cside/cside-import-objects.md

     All other parameters are optional.

     > [!TIP]
     > By default, when importing objects from a .fob file, the command will also build the object search index.
-Building the search index makes sure that pages and reports, which are properly configured for search, can be found by the **Tell Me** feature in the client (for more information, see [Adding Pages and Reports to Tell Me](../developer/devenv-al-menusuite-functionality.md).
-Building the search index will add time to the import operation.
-If you do not want to build the search index, use the `suppressbuildsearchindex=yes` parameter with the command:
+To save time, if you do not to build the search index, use the `suppressbuildsearchindex=yes` parameter with the command, for example:
     >
     > `finsql.exe command=importobjects, file=C:\NewObjects.fob, servername=TestComputer01, database="Demo Database BC", suppressbuildsearchindex=yes`
-    >
-    > This can be useful if you are importing several .fob files.
-In which case, for example, you could use `suppressbuildsearchindex=yes` parameter on all `import` commands except the last one.
-Or, you can skip the search index from the command, and run it afterward from the [!INCLUDE[nav_dev_long_md.md](../developer/includes/nav_dev_long_md.md)] by selecting **Tools** > **Build Object Search Index**.

-     For more information about the ImportObjects command, see [ImportObjects](https://docs.microsoft.com/en-us/dynamics-nav/importobjects).
+    For more information about the ImportObjects command, see [ImportObjects](cside-command-prompt.md#ImportObjects).